Fabrizio-Caruso/CROSS-LIB/docs/BUILD.md

 - `[compiler name]_targets` to build a given project for all targets compiled by a given compiler (e.g., `cc65_targets`, `z88dk_targets`, `cmoc_targets`, etc.)
 - `all` to build a given project on all possible targets (avoid this if you are not sure as it fails if you have not installed *all* compilers).

-Examples:
+Examples (`xl build` is shortened to `xl`):
-- `xl build snake` -> It builds Cross Snake for the native console by using `gcc` and `ncurses`.
+- `xl snake` -> It builds Cross Snake for the native console by using `gcc` and `ncurses`.
-- `xl build chase` -> It builds Cross Chase for the native console by using `gcc` and `ncurses`.
+- `xl chase` -> It builds Cross Chase for the native console by using `gcc` and `ncurses`.
-- `xl build bomber atari` -> It builds Cross Bomber for the Atari 8-bit target (by using the appropriate cross-compiler, i.e., CC65)
+- `xl bomber atari` -> It builds Cross Bomber for the Atari 8-bit target (by using the appropriate cross-compiler, i.e., CC65)
-- `xl build snake vic20` -> It builds Cross Snake for the Commodore Vic 20.
+- `xl snake vic20` -> It builds Cross Snake for the Commodore Vic 20.
-- `xl build games msx` -> It builds all game projects for the MSX target (by using the appropriate cross-compiler, i.e., the ones in Z88DK).
+- `xl games msx` -> It builds all game projects for the MSX target (by using the appropriate cross-compiler, i.e., the ones in Z88DK).
-- `xl build bomber cc65_targets` -> It builds Cross Bomber for all targets that use CC65.
+- `xl bomber cc65_targets` -> It builds Cross Bomber for all targets that use CC65.
-- `xl build tests c64` -> It builds all tests for the Commodore 64 target
+- `xl tests c64` -> It builds all tests for the Commodore 64 target
-- `xl build all coco` -> It builds all projects (games and tests) for the TRS-80 Color Computer (by using the appropriate cross-compiler, i.e., CMOC)
+- `xl all coco` -> It builds all projects (games and tests) for the TRS-80 Color Computer (by using the appropriate cross-compiler, i.e., CMOC)

 ### Using `make`